 Pelé exploded onto the global scene as the 17-year-old who took the 1958 World Cup by storm, scoring six goals – five of which came in the semi-final and final – as Brazil were crowned world champions for the first time.

 Having missed the 1962 tournament before disappointment four years later, Pelé lifted his second World Cup in 1970 as the centrepiece in one of the greatest attacking teams ever assembled; alongside Gérson, Rivellino, Jairzinho and Tostao.
 Pelé is still Brazil's leading scorer with an enviable record of 77 goals in 92 caps.

 Spare a two-year stint with New York Cosmos before retiring, Pelé's entire club career was spent with Santos, where he won 25 titles in 18 years including six Campeonato Brasileiro Série A titles and two Copa Libertadores.

-Messi and Ronaldo may have surpassed him in recent years but, in this writer’s opinion at least, Pelé is Brazil’s greatest footballer of all time.
-To hear the opinion of an infinitely more talented writer, though, listen below to the late, great Hugh McIlvanney’s tribute to Pelé.
+Messi and Ronaldo may have surpassed him in recent years but, in this writer's opinion at least, Pelé is the greatest Brazilian footballer of all time.
+To hear the opinion of an infinitely more talented writer, though, watch the late, great Hugh McIlvanney's tribute to Pelé (above).
 Poetic.